 In Search of Acceptance

-I succeeded, more or less.
+I succeeded in being accepted more or less.
 It doesn’t matter that I don’t drink beer, enjoy any sports (sacrilege!), live abroad or have a soft accent; I’m definitely Australian.

-But this success came with a cost: Farsi is my weakest language (something I’ll rectify next year) and my cultural identity is a mixed bag.
+But this success came with a cost: Farsi is my weakest language (something I have since rectified by learning it) and my cultural identity is a mixed bag.
 As a result, most of my extended family (not my immediate family) had a nickname for me: khaareji (خارجى).
 It means “the foreigner”.
 Never mind that they live in Australia (I’m sure all of you with immigrant backgrounds can relate).

 Being called “the foreigner” in my family hurt.
 It put a division between us: they are them, and I am me.
 It is part of the reason I’ve always felt displaced, caught between two worlds in many aspects of my life, and never felt comfortable saying I’m any one thing.